Sanctions expected to prevent Rusal from servicing Eurobond

 The sanctions “may result in technical defaults in relation to certain credit obligations of the group, and the company is currently evaluating the impact (if any) of such technical defaults on the financial position,” Rusal said.

-“The company intends to continue to fulfill its existing commitments in accordance with applicable legal and regulatory requirements,” Rusal said on Monday.
+“The company intends to continue to fulfil its existing commitments in accordance with applicable legal and regulatory requirements,” Rusal said on Monday.

-Sberbank (SBER.MM) and VTB (VTBR.MM), which both declined to comment, are the principal lenders to En+ and Rusal and some of Deripaska’s assets are collateralized at these banks.
+Sberbank and VTB, which both declined to comment, are the principal lenders to En+ and Rusal and some of Deripaska’s assets are collateralised at these banks.

 “They won’t be able to service the coupon not because of lack of cash or willingness to pay but because they will not be able to access the payment system, they will not be in a position to make payments,” Paul Greer, assistant portfolio manager at Fidelity International in London, said.

-Rusal said on Monday that the U.S. Treasury issued two general licenses in connection with the sanctions authorizing U.S. persons to engage in certain limited activities and transactions involving Rusal or its subsidiaries.
+Rusal said on Monday that the U.S. Treasury issued two general licenses in connection with the sanctions authorising U.S. persons to engage in certain limited activities and transactions involving Rusal or its subsidiaries.

-If Deripaska has to sell assets, the only one that is disposable and not covered by sanctions is a 27.8 percent stake in Norilsk Nickel (GMKN.MM), which he owns via Rusal and is worth around $6.9 billion, according to Reuters calculations.
+If Deripaska has to sell assets, the only one that is disposable and not covered by sanctions is a 27.8 percent stake in Norilsk Nickel, which he owns via Rusal and is worth around $6.9 billion, according to Reuters calculations.

 But he is fighting for control of Nornickel with co-owner Vladimir Potanin, who owns a 30.4 percent stake, and the situation is complicated by a court battle.